Helltar/gcencryptor/README.md

 ~/.config/gcencryptor/
 ```

-The program does not save any sensitive data, like passwords, logs, etc.
+The program does not save any sensitive data, like passwords, system logs, etc.

 Available languages
 -------------------